cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 - `spec.triggers.myHttpTrigger` describes [HTTP trigger][nuclio-http-trigger-doc]
   to handle incoming HTTP requests.
 - `spec.platform` describes some important parameters to run your functions like `restartPolicy` and `mountMode`.
-Read nuclio documentation for more details.
+Read Nuclio documentation for more details.

 ```yaml
 metadata: